-Introduction to High Speed PCB Designing: Is FR-4 the Best Board Material Choice for High Speed PCB Design?
+Introduction to High Speed PCB Designing: Is FR-4 the Best High Speed Material Choice for High Speed PCB Design?

 The downside of FR-4 is that it has operating limitations when it comes to excessive power, voltage or heat.
 If you exceed its operating limits, FR-4’s dielectric properties will break down.
 This means that the insulation of the material will decrease and it will begin to conduct electricity instead.
 Another problem with FR-4 is maintaining stable impedance for high speed designs.
 This is because the dielectric constant of FR-4 can vary across the length and width of the board.
 Also, the signal losses that are acceptable in non-high speed designs will increase to undesirable levels in FR-4 boards as the speed of the design increases.

 Dedicated high speed board materials such as Thermoset Hydrocarbon and PTFE laminates, will have better and more reliable properties in higher frequency designs than FR-4.
 There some trade-offs, which we will discuss shortly, but first let’s look at some of the advantages that high speed board design materials offer:

 Decreased Signal Loss.
 As transmission line frequencies increase, signal loss becomes more of a problem.
 High speed design board materials have a much lower dissipation factor than FR-4, with some of the materials, such as the nearly pure PTFE laminates, being an order of magnitude better.
 These lower dissipation factors have are a huge factor in reducing signal loss.

 More Tightly Controlled Impedance.
 Traditional PCB materials such as FR-4 do not offer as precise control over dielectric constants (Dk) as high speed board materials do.
 FR-4 Dk’s can vary +/- 10% or more while materials such as PTFE hold their Dk tolerance at +/- 2% or better.